|

 Rail Passes are

-12 days unlimited train travel in Italy in a 1 month period.
+or 12 days unlimited train travel in Italy in a 1 month

 Italy Flexi Rail Card Saver gives you any 4, 8, or 12

-if you will be traveling throughout Italy with a friend or more.
+discount if you will be traveling throughout Italy with a

 France'n Italy Pass gives you travel in the two most